NoeSamaille/sandbox/Install-Cloud-Pak-for-Data-3.0.1.md

 > :warning: To avoid network failure, launch installation on locale console or in a screen

-> :information_source: Run this on Controller
+> :information_source: Run this on Cli

 ```
 [ ! -z $(command -v screen) ] && echo screen installed || yum install screen -y